 5.)
 Situational awareness.

 It is helpful to think of attention as the beam from a flashlight.
 The beam can be narrow or broad, it can point in any direction, but it can only supply so much light at a time.

 • Focused attention is like pointing a narrow beam from your flashlight in the right direction.
-It refers to paying attention to the essential things in your environment while screening out the distractions.
-For example, you use focused attention when you have a conversation with one person at a party.
+It refers to paying attention to the essential things in your environment while screening out distractions.
+For example, you use focused attention when conversing with one person at a party.
 You focus on what this single person is saying while screening out all the other conversations around you.

 The degree of focused attention people have varies.
 Some people have low attentional levels, particularly if they have learning disorders like ADD.
 ADD can make it challenging for a learner to stay appropriately focused, and any distraction can cause a learner to lose focus.

 • Sustained attention is like holding your flashlight on the right thing for an extended period.
 It refers to how well someone can concentrate on a single thought over time.

-Most healthy teenagers and adults are unable to sustain attention on one thing for more than about 20 minutes at a time, although they can choose to refocus on the same thing repeatedly.
+Most healthy teenagers and adults cannot sustain attention on one thing for more than 20 minutes at a time, although they can choose to refocus on the same thing repeatedly.
 This ability to renew attention permits people to pay attention to things that last for more than a few minutes, such as long movies.

-Monkey-mind is an expression used for the inability to concentrate on a single thought — the mind is constantly chattering away, endlessly creating noise and thus dimming its true power, abilities, and therefore effectiveness.
+Monkey-mind is an expression used for the inability to concentrate on a single thought — the mind is constantly chattering away, endlessly creating noise and thus dimming its true power, abilities, and effectiveness.